datacarpentry/semester-biology/materials/git-in-30-minutes.md

+---
+layout: page
+element: notes
-# A quick introduction to Git and GitHub
+title: A quick introduction to Git and GitHub
+---

 ## Setup